The Killers: 2001–2003: Origins and formation

 Ronnie Vannucci Jr. joined the Killers shortly before Neal's departure.
-Vannucci was well known on the Las Vegas music scene, having played in numerous bands since he was young.
-It was while he was drumming for other bands including Daphne Major and Romance Fantasy in 2002 that he had met the Killers.
-Ronnie's first show with the band was on August 30, 2002, at a club called The Junkyard.
-Playing bass for the Killers that night was Mark Stoermer, who was at this point the lead guitarist for local progressive rock band the Negative Ponies.
-The band were keen on Stoermer joining them on a permanent basis, but he was initially reluctant to commit.
+Vannucci was well known in the Las Vegas music scene, having played in bands since he was young.
+He met the Killers in 2002 while he playing in other bands, including Daphne Major and Romance Fantasy.
+Vannucci's first show with the band was on August 30, 2002, at a club called The Junkyard.
+Playing bass that night was Mark Stoermer, who was at this point the lead guitarist for local progressive rock band the Negative Ponies.
+The band wanted Stoermer to join them permanently, but he was initially reluctant.
 They had first approached him to be the second guitarist when they were considering turning the band into a five-piece, "possibly more like the Strokes, with a keyboard".
-Stoermer mentioned later on that he could also play bass.
-The band had continued as a three-piece trying out other bassists until November 2002, when Stoermer eventually accepted the invitation to join.
-According to Ryan Pardey, who booked many of the band's early shows, "They (the Killers) became a great band when Ronnie and Mark joined.
-That’s when they finally became a cohesive unit.
+Stoermer later said he could also play bass.
+The band had continued as a three-piece, trying out other bassists until November 2002, when Stoermer accepted the invitation to join.
+According to Ryan Pardey, who booked many of the band's early shows, "They became a great band when Ronnie and Mark joined.
+That's when they finally became a cohesive unit.
 What Ronnie did — he was the discipline — and Mark was just a solid musician."

 While walking through a Virgin Megastore in Las Vegas in 2002, Flowers noticed the album artwork on the then-new Elvis Presley compilation album ELV1S: 30 No. 1 Hits.
-This gave him the inspiration to use a marquee sign motif as the band's logo.
+This inspired him to use a marquee sign motif as the band's logo.
 The band hired Vannucci's roommate's girlfriend to design it, and the logo has been used in the band's branding, releases, promotional materials, and merchandise ever since.